Special Peapod offer just for blog readers! Get $20 Off Your First Order of $90+ at Peapod.com with code SFRUGAL20.

 I’ve also updated additional information throughout the review to reflect Peapod in 2017.

-I first tried out Peapod in 2013.
+I first tried out Peapod in a few years ago.
 Peapod is a grocery delivery service that’s great for busy moms.
 I like it because I can get the grocery shopping done when it is convenient for me.
 Oh and still be able to use coupons to save money.

 As a shopper who wants to be smart with her money, here’s what what I love most about this service.
 By shopping for groceries online, I can keep tabs on my, well, supermarket tab as I add items to my shopping cart.
 If I only want to spend $100 on groceries, I can see right there on the screen when I’m nearing my limit.
 This helps to keep me on budget.
 That’s something that’s super important to do and not easy to accomplish at the supermarket.